 - Service capacity is reached as evidenced by no available provider for the state-funded service.

 The Utilization Management Department is notified when providers report openings in service capacity, or funding for services becomes available.
-UM then works with providers to identify potential consumers from their waiting list.
-The provider and UM staff will consider the following factors when selecting waiting list consumers for services:
+The Department then works with providers to identify potential consumers from their waiting list.
+The provider and Alliance UM staff will consider the following factors when selecting waiting list consumers for services:

 - Service need (consumer meets medical necessity for service).